TonyDeAlmeida/Start-here-java/Data management/Publish data in device mode/Readme.md

 #Using the sample

-1. Create a device named device1 in Live Objects or use  the auto provisionning capabilities of live objects
+1. Create a device named device1 in Live Objects or use the auto provisioning capabilities of live objects
 2. Set The API_KEY and run the sample
-3. Check the result in Live Objects (your data should be visible in the "data zone"
+3. Check the result in Live Objects (your data should be visible in the "data zone")